6 Email Management Habits That Reduce Stress

 Have you ever gotten the same question over and over again?
 The answer is likely yes, particularly if it’s regarding a recent outage or a request for a password reset.

 Aside from making you feel like a human stuck in a robot’s body, typing the same thing over and over wastes a lot of your time.
 Time that could be saved by maintaining a shared list of (human-sounding) saved replies used for questions that pop up anywhere from every day to once-in-a-while.
+Building a dedicated knowledgebase is an alternative, offering site visitors answers to frequently asked questions.

 If you’re not using a help desk with this function, you can use it in Gmail.
 There is also a walkaround in Mac Mail: click on the “Mail” icon, Preferences and Signatures.
 From there you can set different signatures which you can then use from a dropdown box as a canned response while composing a message.